ronakupadhyaya/Horizons-week-05/day1/yelp/README.md

 The most significant result from this step will be to have given logged-in users the ability to review restaurants and display those reviews on both User profiles and Restaurant listings.

-Tomorrow, we'll be delving into
+Tomorrow, we'll be delving into searching, sorting, and filtering through all this data to provide your users with the exact content they are looking for.

 ## Phase 1 Challenges 🏆
 You've made it this far, and early.
 Why not a few challenges?